Homunculi all the way down

 2.4 Opponent-modelling in multi-agent RL

-• Self Other-Modelling (SOM) (Raileanu et al. 2018) takes the last bullet literally: the agent uses its own policy to predict the other agent’s actions, and online-updates a belief over the other’s hidden goal.
+- Self Other-Modelling (SOM) (Raileanu et al. 2018) takes the last bullet literally: the agent uses its own policy to predict the other agent’s actions, and online-updates a belief over the other’s hidden goal.
 A single generative model is reconfigured between egocentric and allocentric readings of the same observation.
-This is computational simulation theory — model the other by running your own machinery with the other’s sensors wired in — and it induces cooperation in imperfect-information resource-gathering without reward shaping or explicit communication.
+This is computational simulation theory — model the other by running our own machinery with the other’s sensors wired in — and it induces cooperation in imperfect-information resource-gathering without reward shaping or explicit communication.
 In the budget frame below it is the corner case where the self-model is the other-model and pays for both with the same bits.

 2.5 LLMs and emergent theory of mind